A look inside our housing…

 Prices are here: https://www.slingpilotacademy.com/professional-pilot-course/

-A straight FAA validation of a foreign PPL is quite easy and requires some paperwork and a meeting at a US FSDO.
-However, this results in an FAA Pilot certificate ‘issued on the basis of a foreign certificate’.
-This certificate requires the foreign PPL to be maintained and cannot be used to add on additional ratings (for example our Accelerated Course).
+A straight FAA validation of a foreign PPL is quite easy and requires some paperwork and a meeting at a US FAA FSDO.
+This results in an FAA Private Pilot certificate ‘issued on the basis of a foreign certificate’ (regardless of whether the foreign certificate has higher ratings).
+This certificate requires the foreign Pilots License to be maintained as valid.
 Instructions are here: